 These six easy steps will help you become a qualified manager:

-The number one step of becoming a Pinterest manager is to do your tasks research; why?
+The number one step to becoming a Pinterest manager is to do your task research; why?
 Because being a manager is not just about making money, you will also be responsible for the growth of your client’s account.